 Nowadays, people travel to all countries of the world almost all year round.
-However, not everywhere the same or similar environmental or hygienic conditions prevail as in our region, in Central Europe.
-Travel to distant countries can be accompanied by serious consequences for health and can sometimes mean cuts to life.
-I offer comprehensive advice on all aspects of your health for travel to other countries, both professionally and privately.
+However, not everywhere you can find the same or similar environmental or hygienic conditions as in our region, in Central Europe.
+A travel to distant countries can be accompanied by serious consequences for health and sometimes causes a profound impact on life.
+I offer extensive advice on all aspects of your health for traveling to other countries, no matter if it is a professional or private the trip.
 Whether it’s checking and completing your vaccination coverage or malaria protection.
 I give helpful tips and advice and I will be happy to advise you, especially on the following topics:

 - Which vaccinations are necessary or useful; e.g. whether you should protect yourself against yellow fever or hepatitis A, or whether a tick vaccination is advisable.

 - What country-specific health risks there are to consider.
 Whether, for example, malaria occurs in the chosen destination, and how to protect against it.

 - Information about the various travel diseases and protection if, for example, dengue fever or tuberculosis occurs in theselected selected country.